Altinn/altinn-studio-docs/content/app/development/configuration/datafields/_index.en.md

 ## Configuration
 Configuration of data fields is done in `applicationmetadata.json` which is located in the folder `App/config`.

-Add a new section with the name `dataFields` with the following under fields
+Add a new object with the key `dataFields`, using the following properties

  Name     | Description
 ----------|------------